User Note - Variance Estimation

 The sampling weights in IPUMS NHIS represent annual inflation factors.
 In other words, for each individual, the weight reflects the number of people that individual survey respondent represents in the total U.S. population for a given year.
 Thus, if the analyst chooses to use multiple years of data, the sampling weight needs to be adjusted.
 There are several issues underlying variance estimation with complex survey data from more than one year:

-- Annual samples within survey design periods are not statistically independent, because they are drawn from the same geographic areas each year.
+- Annual samples within survey design periods are not statistically independent, because they are drawn from the same geographic areas each year (Moriarity, et al. 2022).
 Thus, treating them as independent may result in standard errors that are too small.
 Years within design periods that are identical in design must be grouped together.

 - Sample design periods are conceptually and statistically independent.
 Approximately every 10 years, NHIS constructs a new sample design which may include some different geographic areas than were included in the previous design period.
 Therefore, different design periods should be treated as independent.